nayitrix40/delivery-eta-prediction/reports/model_notes.md

 - Linear Regression: MAE: 7.52, RMSE: 10.29, R^2: 0.76

 ## Final Model Selection
-After comparing all three models, Linear Regression achieved the best overall performance, with the lowest error values and the highest R^2.
-Based on these results, I selected Linear Regression as the final model for this dataset.
+Well, after seeing the results, Linear Regression had best overall performance, with the lowest error values and the highest R^2 (while higher, better).
+Based on that, I selected Linear Regression as the final model for this dataset.

 ### Notes
 No extensive hyperparameter tuning was performed, since the goal was to build a clean, reproducible, and interpratable baseline solutions for the business problem.